alexanderpei/DeepEarnings/README.md

 | 2019Q4 | 2020-01-28 00:00:00 | 4.54 | 4.99 | 0.45 | 9.91189 | True |
 | 2020Q1 | 2020-04-30 00:00:00 | 2.09 | 2.55 | 0.46 | 22.0096 | True |

-### Clean compustat data
+### Clean Compustat data

-This script will save an X and y text files containing the training data with the labels.
-Rows correspond to samples while columns correspond to features.
+The queried compustat data is a long tab delimited text file with all of the dates and companies stacked on top of each other.

 ```
 python pp_CleanCompustat.py